daattali/beautiful-jekyll/_posts/2016-06-04-esxi-config-backup.md

 Connect-VIServer -Server $Server
 ```

-### Rotate the previous backup files according the rotation value set in the parameters.
+### Rotate the previous backup files according to the rotation value set in the parameters.
-From now on the commands specified are run within a Try/catch block to capture the error messages and in a loop hitting all the hosts.
+From now on the commands specified are run within a ```Try/catch``` block to capture the error messages and in a loop hitting all the hosts.
 In this block, the backup location is configured and the last backup file is removed from the folder.

 ``` Powershell